 My recommendation is not to worry.
 I think your bees will do fine, just like the feral colonies that live in the woods with no “adult supervision.”

 Thank you for the quick, super informative response to my question regarding water and honey bees!
-I am really impressed by you knowledge and wisdom!
-You even answered questions I hadn’t thought of yet, but that rounded out the information I was looking for!
+I am really impressed by your knowledge and wisdom!
+You even answered questions I hadn’t thought of yet, but that round out the information I was looking for!

 What do you think?
 Of course, I wouldn’t ask you to tell me what to do in this case, as that is a decision I will have to make for myself.
 But I would love to hear what insights and information you could share with me, that might shed some informed light on my concern.